JiangBioLab/DeepCCI/README.md

 ## Contact

-Feel free to submit an issue or contact us at wenyiyang22@163.com for problems about the Python package, website or database.
+Feel free to submit an issue or contact us at wenyiyang22@163.com for problems about the package.